choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 {% endhighlight %}

-### Web Consoles, APIs, etc.
+### Jetty (Web Consoles, APIs, etc.)

+The activemq.xml file will often either contain Jetty settings or import them from another file.
 MCollective doesn't use this.
 If you're not using it to manage ActiveMQ, leaving it enabled may be a security risk.
 Note that this configuration is **outside** the `<broker>` element.

-{% highlight ruby %}
+{% highlight xml %}
     <!--
       Enable web consoles, REST and Ajax APIs and demos It also includes Camel (with its web console), see ${ACTIVEMQ_HOME}/conf/camel.xml for more info